ScottLogic/blog/_posts/2022-01-05-new-normal-for-leadership.md

 title: Let's create a New Normal for leadership
 date: 2022-01-05 00:00:00 Z
 categories:
-- sforeshew-cain
 - People
 tags:
 - featured
 author: sforeshew-cain
 canonical_url: https://www.computing.co.uk/sponsored/4041024/partner-insight-create-normal-leadership
-summary: I believe strongly that it's vital to showcase the women leaders in our industry;
-  to me, it's the key to addressing the gender imbalance that holds our industry back.
+summary: I believe strongly that it's vital to showcase the women leaders in our industry; to me, it's the key to addressing the gender imbalance that holds our industry back.
 We all know representation matters - what you can see, you can be.
 But more than this, it’s the normalisation of women being in leadership positions that’s essential in closing the authority gap.
 image: sforeshew-cain/assets/new-normal-leadership.png
 layout: default_post
 short-author-aside: true